datalad/datalad-remake/examples/fmriprep-docker/README.md

-# Use case: running fMRIprep with the `fmriprep-docker` wrapper
+# Use case: running fMRIPrep with the `fmriprep-docker` wrapper

-This example demonstrates how to run fMRIprep on a single subject of a BIDS dataset using `fmriprep-docker` [wrapper](https://fmriprep.org/en/20.0.0/docker.html#running-fmriprep-with-the-fmriprep-docker-wrapper).
+This example demonstrates how to run fMRIPrep on a single subject of a BIDS dataset using `fmriprep-docker` [wrapper](https://fmriprep.org/en/20.0.0/docker.html#running-fmriprep-with-the-fmriprep-docker-wrapper).

 The example comprises the following files:
 - `fmriprep-docker` template